fmalina/revisions-blocl/help/guidebuytolet.md

 Location
 --------
 This is vital to the success of your project.
-If you want to realise the best return on your investment, don’t buy the place up the road because it’s convenient and cheap.
+If you want to realise the best return on your investment, don't buy the place up the road because it’s convenient and cheap.
 Visit several locations and get a feel for the area.
 See if there are good transport links, schools nearby, shopping facilities etc.